Eco-hotel Tip in Minca

 Info

-• Best time to go: early; around 9 a.m. or after 4 p.m. and off weekends
+• Best time to visit: early; around 9 a.m. or after 4 p.m. and off weekends

 Insider’s Tip:

-Stay overnight at Reserva Natural Tierra Adentro, then you can walk to Cascada Marinka in about 10 minutes.
+Stay overnight at the gorgeous Reserva Natural Tierra Adentro.
+From this lodge in the midst of nature, you can walk to Cascada Marinka in only 10 minutes.

-Minca and its surroundings is one of the best places in Colombia for bird watching, including hummingbirds, parrots and toucans.
+Minca and its surroundings belong to the best places in Colombia for bird watching, including hummingbirds, parrots and toucans.
 True enthusiasts can spot birds accompanied by an experienced guide on a tour.
-In nature reserves such as Sol de Minca and Tierra Adentro (see photo) you can also spot birds, during a walk in the grounds, or even from the comfort of your lazy hammock.
-The best place in the village to see hummingbirds is Hotel Minca La Casona, where hummingbirds snack from trays of sugar water (especially a happening during breakfast).
+In nature reserves such as Sol de Minca and Tierra Adentro (see photo) you can also spot birds, during a walk on the grounds, or even from the comfort of your lazy hammock.
+The best place in the village to see hummingbirds is Hotel Minca La Casona, where hummingbirds feed from trays of sugar water (especially a “show” during breakfast).
 Hotspot among avid bird watchers is the exclusive ProAves bird sanctuary & ecolodge El Dorado, a 2-hour drive from Minca.
 This reserve has the highest number of bird species in all of Colombia.

-4. Go chill in the pools of Pozo Azul
+4. Chill in the pools of Pozo Azul

 The pools and small waterfall of Pozo Azul, are popular with locals and tourists alike and are easier to reach than the waterfalls at Cascada Marinka.
 You can reach Pozo Azul in 30-45 min. walk from Minca.